St. Lucia's flood

 St. Lucia's flood (Sint-Luciavloed) was a storm tide that affected the Netherlands and Northern Germany on 13/14 December 1287 (OS), St. Lucia Day and the day after, killing approximately 50,000 to 80,000 people in one of the largest floods in recorded history.
+A low-pressure system combined with a high tide caused the North Sea to rise over the seawalls and dykes, causing a large portion of the Netherlands and Northern Germany to be flooded.

 This disaster was similar to the North Sea flood of 1953, when an intense European windstorm coinciding with a high tide caused a huge storm surge.
 The St. Lucia flood had a major influence on the subsequent history of the Netherlands.

-Creation of Zuiderzee

-The name Zuiderzee ("Southern Sea", from the Frisian perspective) dates from after this event, as the water had before been a freshwater lake that was only directly connected to the North Sea by the former river Vlie.
-The St. Lucia's flood removed the last of a series of natural sandy dunes and boulder clay barriers, after which the new, now salty Zuiderzee came into existence and grew rapidly, since the peatlands behind the former barriers were now mostly unprotected against erosion from the sea.
-The coming into existence of the Zuiderzee was the undoing of the powerful medieval trading city of Stavoren on the right bank of the now disappearing river Vlie, and the making of first the IJssel Hanse-cities of Kampen, Zwolle, Deventer, Zutphen, and Doesburg, and later the anti-Hanseatic city of Amsterdam, which began its rise from nothing almost immediately after the St. Lucia's flood.

-Netherlands (West-Frisia and Frisia proper)

-Much land was permanently flooded in what is now the Waddenzee and IJsselmeer.
-It especially affected the north and northwestern part of the Netherlands, particularly the current provinces of North Holland and Friesland.
+As a result of this event, a vast percentage of the country's population was wiped out.

 The island of Griend in the current Waddenzee saw serious destruction, with only ten houses left standing.
 After the flood, Harlingen, about 25 kilometres southeast of Griend and formerly landlocked, came into existence as the new seaport of Friesland, a role it kept for seven centuries.